 How the Actual Expense Method for Mileage Works

 Using the actual expense method is more in-depth than the standard method.
 First, you will need to determine how many of the miles you traveled were for your business.
-Then you’ll need to find what percent of your total miles that equals.
-For example, if you drove 10,000 miles in 2018 but only 5,000 were for business, then 50% of your miles were business-related.
+Then you’ll need to find what percent of your total miles that represents.
+For example, if you drove 10,000 miles in 2019 but only 5,000 were for business, then 50% of your miles were business miles.

-Next, you will add up all your vehicle-related expenses (gas, oil, maintenance, car washes, repairs, insurance, etc. To make sure you aren’t missing out on any expenses, it is very important to keep your receipts.
+Next, you will add up all your vehicle-related expenses.
+These include: gas, oil, maintenance, car washes, repairs, insurance, etc. To make sure you aren’t missing out on any expenses, it is very important to keep your receipts.
 Once you have a total dollar amount, you will need to multiply this by the percent you calculated.
 In the example above, it was 50%.

 How many miles can you write off as a deduction?